anvillasoto/lunar-segmentation-openvino/README.md

 The dataset currently contains 9,766 realistic renders of rocky lunar landscapes, and their segmented equivalents (the 3 classes are the sky, smaller rocks, and larger rocks).
 A table of bounding boxes for all larger rocks and processed, cleaned-up ground truth images are also provided.
 We recommend that users check the "Understanding and Using the Dataset" kernel which contains additional information on the dataset.

+## Further work
+Implementing and testing SegNet, ENet, ICNet on openvino.